e2thex/whatsnext/docs/user-stories/tool-bar.md

   - Search functionality with keyboard shortcuts (/ to focus, Esc to clear)
   - An "Add Task" button
 - The component is responsive, with appropriate adaptations for mobile devices
+  - At the mobile view it is in a fitler menu
 - Keyboard accessibility has been implemented for all features

 ## Related Components
+- @src/app/components/Toolbar.tsx